-Barry Bennell: Man who sued Man City 'baffled' by abuse ruling
+Barry Bennell: Victim who sued Man City 'baffled' by abuse ruling

 "For them to turn around and say he wasn't involved at that time is more than a smack in the face."

-Solicitor David McClenaghan, who represented the men, said there would be an appeal.
+Solicitor David McClenaghan, who represented the eight men, said there would be an appeal.

 "Despite the judge accepting that there was a connection between Bennell and Man City and that he was scouting for them, coaching their feeder teams and helping to organise trial games for them, the club has escaped liability on a technicality," he said.